Kassoomy/Kassoomy/README.md

 ## About Me

 M.S.
 Data scientist with a background in both marketing and finances, with more than 6 years of experience, known for my methodical approach and organizational abilities.
-I have a natural inclination towards inquiry, and I’m deeply committed to continuous learning, always seeking to expand my knowledge base.
-My expertise lies in contextualizing data to generate meaningful analyses and valuable insights, a capability I leverage to drive informed decision making.
+I have a natural inclination towards inquiry, and I’m deeply committed to continuous learning.

 ## Technical Skills